Living Beyond Self: Embracing Service When Personal Desires Are Not Met

 The Trap of Self-Centered Expectations

-Each time we experience a hurt or a hassle — when things do not go as we would like — we may feel that we are not being ministered to by others, or claim our situation is unfair: “You want something but don’t get it” (Jas 4:2).
-While such feelings may be valid, the crucial issue is our response to the challenges we continually face.
+Each time we experience a hurt or hassle — when things do not go as we would like — we may feel overlooked or claim our situation is unfair: "You want something but don't get it" (Jas 4:2).
+While such feelings may be valid, the crucial issue is our response.
+Reasons for this sense of neglect vary: being misunderstood, unrecognised, or having our expectations shattered.
+The result is a threatened ego and wounded self-esteem.
+Self-centred individuals are often short-sighted, failing to recognise the concern of others; to them, the problem lies with everyone else.
+Others habitually complain, dragging others into their emotional burdens.
+We must discern: is this a genuine plea for guidance, or merely a sob story seeking sympathy?

 Reasons for this sense of neglect vary: being misunderstood, not receiving credit for accomplishments, or shattered expectations when our needs or rights go unmet.
 The result is a threatened ego and wounded self-esteem.
-Self-centred individuals are often short-
+Self-centred individuals are often short-sighted, failing to recognise the concern or advice of others.
+To them, the problem lies with everyone else and their perceived lack of attention.
+Others habitually complain, sharing all their troubles and dragging others into their emotional burdens.
+When encountering such people, we must discern: is this a genuine plea for guidance, or merely a sob story seeking sympathy?

 Do I give up my rights that others may be blessed?